Dave Draper: Early life

-Draper was born in Secaucus, New Jersey on April 16, 1942.
+Draper was born in Secaucus, New Jersey, on April 16, 1942.
 His weight training began at the age of ten and was a well-formed habit by the time he was about 12, in the mid-1950s.
 In high school he participated in wrestling, gymnastics and swimming, but was most inspired by training with weights.
+In 1962, his physique having attracted the attention of Joe Weider, he began working at the Weider Barbell company in New Jersey as a part-time shipping clerk.

 Career

 Bodybuilding

-At 21, he won the Mr. New Jersey title.
-Six months later he moved to Santa Monica, California, working for the Weider Barbell Company until 1969.
-During this period he also worked in motion pictures.

-In the early days of bodybuilding, Draper said "There wasn't a whole bunch of encouragement or inspiration from a society which considered you either stupid or egotistical and probably a sissy."
+At age 21, he won the Mr. New Jersey title.
+Six months later he moved to Santa Monica, California, where he worked for the Weider Barbell Company until 1969.
+Weider magazine coverage and advertising made Draper an icon of the California beach and muscle lifestyle.
+"That I was a West Coast beach boy to a world of bodybuilding fans eluded me," Draper wrote.
+At the time, he said, "There wasn't a whole bunch of encouragement or inspiration from a society which considered you either stupid or egotistical and probably a sissy."

-In California, Draper initially trained at a gym many called "The Dungeon", which he described as "a large, awful space dug out of the ground on the corner of 4th and Broadway", and later trained at the original Gold's Gym.
-He trained in the company of the world's top bodybuilders which included Frank Zane, Arnold Schwarzenegger, Franco Columbu, Mike Katz and Robby Robinson.

-Draper was open about his past use of anabolic steroids: "I was ten years into my training, 235 pounds and already Mr. America before steroids came on the scene.
+In California, Draper trained initially at a gym many called "The Dungeon", which he described as "a large, awful space dug out of the ground on the corner of 4th and Broadway," and later at the original Gold's Gym.
+He trained in the company of the world's top bodybuilders, which included Frank Zane, Arnold Schwarzenegger, Franco Columbu, Mike Katz, and Robby Robinson.
+He later admitted to his use of anabolic steroids: "I was ten years into my training, 235 pounds and already Mr. America before steroids came on the scene.
 I used them sparingly under a doctor's supervision and noticed marked improvement in my muscularity and separation."

-Draper was 6'0" (1.83 m) tall, and his bodybuilding competition weight was approximately 235 lb.
-(106,6 kg).
+Draper was 6 ft 0 in tall, and his bodybuilding competition weight was approximately 235 lb.
+His nickname "The Blond Bomber" was bestowed on him by Joe Weider when Weider was pushing "muscle bombing" (intense weight-training) in his muscle magazines in the 1960s.
+Draper hated it at first but eventually embraced it.

 Television appearances

-Appearing as David The Gladiator, Draper was a movie host on KHJ Channel 9 in Los Angeles, from 1964 to 1965.
-From 8–10 pm Saturday nights, he hosted a 'sword and sandal' movie from the 1950s and '60s.
+Draper appeared as movie host David the Gladiator on KHJ Channel 9 in Los Angeles from 1964 to 1965 to introduce sword-and-sandal films on Saturday nights.

-Draper played himself in the 1967 episode of The Beverly Hillbillies titled, "Mr. Universe Muscles In," in which Granny thinks that he is ill with "the barbell bloat."
-The storyline included Draper suggesting that Ellie May is pretty enough to be "Miss Universe" which had the Clampetts thinking since he was Mr. Universe, that he wanted to marry Elly May, not understanding that "Universe" was not his last name.
+Draper played himself in the 1967 episode of The Beverly Hillbillies titled, "Mr. Universe Muscles In", in which Granny Clampett thinks that Draper is ill with "the barbell bloat."
+The storyline includes Draper suggesting that Ellie May is pretty enough to be "Miss Universe", leading the Clampetts to think that he wants to marry Elly May, not understanding that "Universe" is not his last name.

-He appeared in the 1967 movie, Don't Make Waves where he co-starred opposite Sharon Tate.
+He appears in the 1967 movie Don't Make Waves, co-starring opposite Sharon Tate.

-He appeared in The Monkees playing Bulk, in the October 16, 1967 episode "I Was a 99-lb.
+He appears in The Monkees playing Bulk, in the October 16, 1967, episode "I Was a 99-lb.
 Weakling".
-He later appeared in Here Come the Brides in the December 19, 1969 episode, "Lorenzo Bush".
+He appears in Here Come the Brides in the December 19, 1969, episode, "Lorenzo Bush".